Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 Impression share is all about how many times a person views your ad.

-Impression share doesn’t consider relevancy or click-throughness of the ad but only provides an insight into the reach of your ad.
+Impression share doesn’t consider the relevancy or click-throughness of the ad but only provides an insight into the reach of your ad.

-This metric is useful for brand awareness campaigns as it helps with product-recall and brand value.
+This metric is useful for brand awareness campaigns as it helps with product recall and brand value.

 9 – Average Position